 Ever wonder how avalanche beacons work?
 Check out our How To Choose the Best Avalanche Beacon article on beacon fundamentals and current technology, in addition to buying advice on key features and essential factors to consider.

 If you are heading into the backcountry, check out our Avalanche Airbag Review.
 Airbag packs aren't as essential as an avalanche beacon, but they significantly increase your chance of surviving an avalanche (it's a really sweet review).

 We've used each model in a variety of settings, putting each one to the ultimate test.
 Our fleet includes the most expensive, and we highlight Top Picks for specific users.
 We also highlight models that are friendly on your wallet, so you're able to see the highest value for the best price.
-We've incorporated our graph below and want to mention that the contenders in the bottom right show the best value.
+One beacon that fits this description is the Backcountry Access Tracker 2.
+At $300, we recommend it if you're on a tight budget.